 So what to do when prospects are about to leave your shopping page, use pop-ups.
 It will capture the attention of buyers so they could probably keep their eye on the ad before leaving.
 Browse abandonment, on-click, timed, on-scroll, and any other sort of pop-up can all be personalized.

 There is another effective way to maximize the value of each visitor on-site.
 It is by using information bars.
-It can be done really easily by offering shipping rates depending on location to offering higher-priced items to returning visitors who are in the top 25% of your AOV in the previous orders.
+For example, you can offer different shipping rates depending on location to offer higher-priced items to returning visitors in the top 25% of your AOV in the previous orders.

 Web push notifications

-This is a quick yet effective way to gain customer’s attention since some customers may not be willing to give their personal information on filling out their email addresses.
-Therefore, these types of push notifications are call-to-action and help to boost engagement and retention.
+This is a quick yet effective way to gain customers’ attention since some customers may not be willing to give their personal information such as email addresses.
+Therefore, these types of push notifications are call-to-action and can help to boost customer engagement and retention.

 Personalized product recommendations

-Your homepage definitely contributes to the possibility that customers pay attention to.
+Your homepage definitely contributes to the possibility that customers pay attention to it.

-You can take advantage of this feature and apply on your home page by some simple steps such as tracking clicks, mouse movements, and scrolls.
+You can take advantage of this feature and apply it to your home page through simple steps such as tracking clicks, mouse movements, and scrolls.
 It allows you to create a heatmap of where visitors fixate their attention.

-Classifying your products into different categories will make customers have a better and comfortable shopping experience on your site.
+Classifying your products into different categories offers customers a better and more comfortable shopping experience on your site.
 Moreover, category page recommendations create algorithms to offer categories precisely, which suit the buyers using the data on their previous browsing sessions.

-Interactive quizzes on social media can personalize the content presented for users.
-This method brings about many benefits that can be listed as:
+Interactive quizzes on social media can personalize the content presented to users.
+This method brings about many benefits that can be listed: